Appleseed/learn/docs/search/install/index.rst

 * Start the Solr Service.

     * Open Windows PowerShell and run as administrator.
-Start Solr by inputting this script: ``bin\solr start -f -h 8983 -s example\appleseed-search\solr -V``.
+Start Solr by inputting this script: ``bin\solr start -f -p 8983 -s example\appleseed-search\solr -V``.
     * Make sure you are in the ``C:\Services\Appleseed.Search\solr\solr-4.10.4`` directory when you run it.

 .. image:: ../images/Fifth-Step.PNG